Or, How to Decolonise Your Mind

 English colonialism is born out of its imperialist past, one it is determined to reignite.
 It was an imperialism some Scots took part in enthusiastically, but always as subalterns, that is, we were not part of the hegemonic English power structure.

-We were employed to do a job, from policeman to ambassador, from captain of a slave ship to boss of a Ceylonese tea plantation, and often did it better than our masters.
+We were employed to do a job, from policeman to ambassador, from captain of a slave ship to boss of a Ceylonese tea plantation, often did it better than our colonial masters.
+Those who became rich from their efforts naturally felt to be seen as English was a good thing, even if the English would never regard them as that, but more a good loyal Jock.

 In time we came to believe our inferiority was reality, to accept it as a natural state of affairs.
-We accepted the demotion or exclusion of our poetry and literature, our heritage, as a small price to pay for belonging to a Union we thought benign and all powerful.
+We accepted the demotion or exclusion of our poetry and literature, our heritage, as a small price to pay for belonging to a Union we thought benign and all powerful, and for those lucky enough to exploit the class system, a way to wealth.
+For the rest it was poverty and sub-standard tenement living to service the industrial might of England, or farm work, or even harsher living in the north west islands of Scotland.

 Liberty from theft

 The ultimate effect of governance by another country is evaporation of a belief in our names, our language, and our culture.
 You can see it taking place now.
-Confidence shaken by the defeat of the 2014 Referendum, some question the goal of self-governance believing it remote, an infantile dream.
-We invite contempt, castigated because we are ‘divided’, squabbling among ourselves, ‘tribal’, the movement for independence ‘waning’.
+Confidence shaken by the defeat of the 2014 Referendum, some question the goal of self-reliance believing it remote, an infantile dream.
+We invite contempt, castigated because we are allegedly unreconcilable, ‘divided’, squabbling among ourselves, ‘tribal’ is the commonest expression.
+The movement for independence is seen as ‘waning’.

-Scorn and contempt are the tools of a corpus of state capitalists, faux academics, craven journalists, students keen on preferment, working class who believe in authoritarian rule, and weak-witted politicians thinking they are cleaning up the Internet.
+Scorn and contempt are the tools of a corpus of state capitalists, faux academics, craven journalists, students keen on preferment, working class who happy to function under authoritarian rule, weak-witted politicians thinking they are cleaning up the Internet.

 What reason colonialism?

 The ultimate sanction is warned we will be treated as foreigners should we ever exercise free will.
 Autonomous, we cannot be one of them.
 And yet, we never are, even when desperately impersonating ‘one of them’.
-(Lord Darling please be advised.)
-Believing in Britishness we become disassociated from our own environment.
+(Lord Darling and Michael Gove please be advised.)
+Believing in Britishness as the be-all and end-all of a good life, we become disassociated from our own environment.

-That alienation is reinforced in the teaching of our history, (‘Braveheart’ is bunkum, the Duke of Wellington is a hero) geography, (Scotland is a wet and infertile region, England is bathed in sunshine) economy, (Scotland is a basket case, England is the bread basket of the UK) and our music, (it’s all bagpipes and sword dancing, Morris dancing is a fine heritage).
+That alienation is reinforced in the teaching of our history, (‘Braveheart’ is bunkum, the Duke of Wellington is a hero) geography, (Scotland is a wet, mountainous, infertile region, England is the fruit and bread basket of the UK).
+On the economy, (Scotland is a banana republic, England is the great creator of wealth), and finally our music, (it’s all bagpipes and sword dancing, Morris dancing is sublime).
 I call that oppression.

 One antidote is the Scottish Government asking for a degree of Scots literature and history to be taught in our schools.
 We can afford to dump any of JK Rowling’s derivative Harry Potter door stoppers for any of RL Stevenson’s novels, or for anything by Frederic Lindsay, or Margaret Oliphant, Irvine Welsh, or Ali Smith.